 1. Data clustering.
 Data points with similar characteristics are grouped together to help understand and explore data more efficiently.
 For example, Zillow uses data clustering methods to identify user segments and discover similar listings.

 2. Dimensionality reduction.
 Each variable in a dataset is considered a separate dimension.
 However, many models work better by analyzing a specific relationship between variables.
 A simple example of dimensionality reduction is using profit as a single dimension, which represents income minus expenses -- two separate dimensions.
-However, more sophisticated types of new variables can be generated using algorithms such as principle component analysis (PCA), auto-encoders (i.e. converting text words into vectors) or T-distributed Stochastic Neighbor Embedding (t-SNE).
+However, more sophisticated types of new variables can be generated using algorithms such as principle component analysis (PCA), auto-encoders, algorithms that convert text into vectors, or T-distributed Stochastic Neighbor Embedding (t-SNE).